Senior Management Team

 LLB Law (Sheffield); PGCE (Manchester); PGDip.
 Child Psychology (The Open University)

-Suzy recently moved to Terrington Hall after falling in love with the school (and Yorkshire) during a summer visit to Terrington.
-Having previously worked in a variety of other schools, teaching pupils from Year One through to Year Eight, she has held positions in Gifted and Talented, Inclusion, Boarding and, most recently, as Head of Academics at Terra Nova School.
+Suzy has previously worked in a variety of other schools, teaching pupils from Year 1 through to Year 8, and working as a tutor at both open and closed prisons in Staffordshire and Derbyshire.
+She has held positions in Gifted and Talented, Inclusion, Boarding and as Head of Academics.
 As Deputy Head, she has responsibility for the day-to-day running of the school and all pastoral matters.
-In addition, Suzy teaches Year 6 Maths and English.
-In her spare time, she enjoys spending time with her children, sewing and taking long walks near the sea.
+In addition, Suzy teaches Year 6 maths and English and RS to Year 8.
+Alongside her role at Terrington Hall, Suzy undertakes school inspections as a Compliance and Teaching Inspector for the Independent Schools Inspectorate.
+In her spare time, she enjoys spending time with her two children.

 Mr Adrian Upton